Foundations for a theory of complex matroids: Cryptomorphism between phirotopes and dual pairs

-Given any closed path $A=B_0,B_1,B_2,\ldots,B_k=A$ in $G$, To see this note that by Theorem~\ref{theo:maurer} it is enough to check the cases $k=3,4$, which is easy to do using Lemma \ref{k34} and keeping track of the signs. \para{2.
+To see this note that by Theorem~\ref{theo:maurer} it is enough to check the cases $k=3,4$, which is easy to do using Lemma \ref{k34} and keeping track of the signs. \para{2.
 Construction of the phirotope associated with $\CC,\DD$.} If we fix a ``basepoint'' $B\in V(G)$, Step 1 above tells us there is a well-defined quantity associated to every $B'\in V(G)$ and given by

 where $B=B_0,B_1,\ldots , B_k=B'$ is any path from $B$ to $B'$ in $G$, and the empty product equals $1$.

 Now we are ready to define a function $\fun : E^d\rightarrow S^1\cup\{0\}$ as follows.
 Given $x_1 < x_2 <\ldots < x_d\in E$, let